devuri/wpframework/README.md

 **Command Line Access**: You'll need terminal or command line access to execute Composer commands.

 > [!CAUTION]
-> The core framework is designed to be used with the Raydium.
+> The core framework is designed to be used with Raydium.
 While it's possible to use it as-is, it's generally recommended to utilize one of the pre-built versions [here](https://github.com/devuri/raydium/), unless you are experienced and understand the required file structure and specific setup expectations.

 ## Installation